ldn-softdev/jtc/README.md

 - remove (purge) entry `-p`

-each of the above options would require a walk path (`-s` would require two) to operate on. say, let's delete all the stamps from the JSON:
+each of the above options would require a walk path (`-s` would require two) to operate on.

+Say, let's delete all the stamps from the JSON:
 ```
 bash $ jtc -w"<stamp>l+0" -p Bookmarks
 {